Bréguet 4: French service

-Few of the BUC and BLC escort fighters were built, as their performance and utility were discovered to be lacking, and the doctrine of the cannon-armed escort fighter was soon abandoned in favour of countering fighters with other similar fighters.
+Few of the BUC and BLC escort fighters were built, as their performance and utility were discovered to be lacking, and the doctrine of the cannon-armed escort fighter was soon abandoned in favour of countering fighters with other similar dedicated fighters.

 Royal Naval Air Service

 Bréguet built 17 BUC/BLCs for the British Royal Navy's Royal Naval Air Service using British 225 hp Sunbeam Mohawk engines.
 The Royal Navy called them the Bréguet de Chasse.
 They served alongside Caudron G.4s with No. 5 Wing RNAS – the Royal Navy's first air unit specifically trained for long-range bombing – in Belgium from April to June 1916.